achad4/spark-mesos-airflow-tutorial/README.md

 ```
 source extras.sh
 ```
-- Build the image (this will take ~15 mins as it installs some heavy duty packages, but you only need to do it once!)
+- Build the image (this will take a few mins as it installs some heavy duty packages, but you only need to do it once!)
 ```
 buildImage
 ```